 The number of students at TU Delft increased dramatically after the Second World War, prompting the tradition, still in practice, of having a “reception week” for new students, which is similar to freshers’ weeks in the UK and the US.

 Although the original university buildings were in the city centre, now they are all based in Mekelpark, the university neighbourhood designed for that purpose.

 Of particular note is TU Delft Library, which has a roof covered with grass for natural insulation.

-With a specialist focus on agricultural and environmental science, Wageningen University and Research Center is one of the world’s best institutions for life sciences and social sciences.
+With a specialist focus on agricultural and environmental science, Wageningen University and Research is one of the world’s best institutions for life sciences and social sciences.

 There are just under 10,000 students taking undergraduate degrees, postgraduate degrees and professional qualifications.